Azure/CCOInsights/docs/wiki/Governance Dashboard - Deployment Guide.md

 # Requirements

-- The CCO Azure Governance Dashboard is a Power BI Template that requires to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
-Below you can find the minimum requirements to run the Dashboard
+- The CCO Azure Governance Dashboard is a Power BI Template that requires you to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
+Below you can find the minimum requirements to run the Dashboard:
   - Windows 10 version **14393.0** or **higher**.
   - Internet access from the computer running Microsoft Power BI desktop.
   - An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above.